ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

    here $Z(L_{int})$ is $L_{int}$ with "counterterms added".

-1. The transformations $Z \colon \mathcal{T}_{loc} \to \mathcal{T}_{loc}$ form a [[group]], called the _[[Stückelberg-Peterson renormalization group]]_.
+1. The transformations $Z \colon \mathcal{T}_{loc} \to \mathcal{T}_{loc}$ form a [[group]], called the _[[Stückelberg-Petermann renormalization group]]_.
 Hence the renormalization schemes / coherent perturbative S-matrices form a [[torsor]] over this group.